shradhatx/reference/amazoninterview.md

 Frivolous work or unachievable deadlines affects the team morale.

 One time business asked for some feature that dev team thought was frivlous stuff but it turned out to be a differntiating feature that customers really liked.
 Often stakeholders are right and know the market pulse.
-When solving problems get the notes, research, data and come up with solution that fit client first then all others.
+When solving problems get the notes, research, analyze data and come up with solution that fit client first then all others.

 Don't let ego get in the way.
 Don't be defensive if your opinion differ.
 Show humility.
-It canbe hard but that's how we grow from good listener to great.
+It can be hard but that's how we grow from good listener to great.

 Get in the head and hearts of the clients/stakeholders.
 Walk a mile in their shoes.
 Discern business problems and see if the solution helps them accomplish their goals.

-Unified focus, common mission helps build team.
-Empathy.
-Make allies.
-Build relationships of trust and accountability.

 #### open amazon account
 Go to aws.amazon.com and create an account and understand how the platform and the console come together and how things work.